nadofy/Fortnite-Website/README.md

-# Fortnite-Website
+# Web Application
-A go at making a fortnite website, from a github/coding novice.

-I will be using codeanywhere.com to try to make the website.
-I will also be using/ learning ruby on rails.
-Hopefully this works :)
+A go at making a web app, I currently do not know what about but I will update once I have figured this out.